Basic Syntax of Nit

 Redefinition of Attributes

 Getters and setters of attributes behave like genuine methods that can be inherited and redefined.
-Getters and setters can also redefine inherited methods. redef var
+Getters and setters can also redefine inherited methods. redef var declares that the getter is

-declares that the setter is a redefinition.
+a redefinition while redef writable declares that the setter is a redefinition.

 interface Foo3 fun derp: Int is abstract fun derp(o: Int) is abstract end class Bar3 super Foo3 redef var derp is redef writable end class Baz3 super Bar3 redef fun derp do return 1 redef fun derp(o) do end end